-- (a) In cases of emergency repairs to existing public utilities, including[,] but not limited to[,] flood control structures, highways, and water, sewer, gas and electric transmission lines [and highways,], the respective governmental agency or public utility company is exempt from obtaining a special management area permit pursuant to the requirements of this chapter.
-Two reports on the repair project must be recorded with the agency, the first within three days after the start of the project and the second upon its completion. - (b) In the event an impending disaster or disaster has been declared under Chapter 41, Article 11, [ROH 1990, as amended,] or under HRS [Chapters 127 and 128,] Chapter 127A, the requirements of this chapter will be waived.
+- (a) In cases of emergency repairs to existing public utilities, including[,] but not limited to[,] flood control structures, highways, and water, sewer, gas and electric transmission lines [and highways,], the respective governmental agency or public utility company is exempt from obtaining a special management area use permit pursuant to the requirements of this chapter.
+Two reports on [such] the repair projects [shall] must be recorded with the agency, [one] the first within three days after the start of the project and the [other] second upon its completion. - (b) In the event an impending disaster or disaster has been declared under Chapter 41, Article 11, [ROH 1990, as amended,] or under HRS [Chapters 127-and 128,] Chapter 127A, the requirements of this chapter [shall] will be waived.